QXIP/qMOH/README.md

 # qMOH
-"Music on Hold" audio collection for VoIP fruition only (Royalty-Free) in PCM/WAV/16/44
+"Music on Hold" Royalty-Free audio collection for VoIP fruition only (CC) in PCM/WAV/16/44